shay-coder/network-intrusion-detection/README.md

 ![Generalization gap](figures/generalization_gap.png)

-### Experiment 1 — new day, one related family + one unseen family
+### Experiment 1: new day, one related family + one unseen family

-- **DDoS: 63% recall — partial transfer.** Training included the DoS family (Hulk, GoldenEye, slowloris); DDoS is its distributed cousin, so flood-shaped patterns partially carry over.
+DDoS recall was 63% because training included DoS attacks (Hulk, GoldenEye, slowloris), and DDoS is the distributed version of the same flood idea, so the learned patterns partly carried over
-- **PortScan: 0.16% recall — near-total blindness, contrary to our stated expectation.**
+PortScan recall was only 0.16%, which surprised me since I expected scans to be caught easily due to their unusual traffic The reason scans were missed: the model only learned the exact flood shapes from training, while a scan is the opposite shape, just one or two tiny packets that look nearly identical to normal short connections

-  We predicted scans would transfer because their shape is so distinctive.
-The data disagreed, and the *why* matters: the forest learned tight boundaries around the specific attack shapes it saw (floods), not an abstract "robotic traffic" concept.
-A scan flow — one or two tiny packets, then done — sits in feature space next to millions of harmless short benign connections. **Transfer depends on similarity to trained attack families, not on how distinctive an attack looks to a human.**
+Conclusion: an attack is detected only if it is similar to a trained attack family, not because it looks distinctive to a human
-- Precision stayed at 0.996 while recall collapsed: unseen attacks fail *toward benign* (silence), not toward false alarms.
+Precision stayed at 0.996 while recall collapsed, meaning the model fails silently by labeling unseen attacks as normal instead of raising false alarms

 ![Per-attack recall](figures/exp1_per_attack_recall.png)